Insurance Companies and Long-Term Disability Claims

 Unfortunately, insurance companies that administer long-term disability policies frequently deny claims, often unfairly.
 Understanding how these companies justify their decisions can be highly beneficial when preparing an LTD claim or appeal.

-Common Insurance Companies That Offer LTD Policies
+What Are Some Common Insurance Companies That Offer LTD Policies?

 Many insurance companies in the United States offer long-term disability coverage.
 We have prepared information on some of the most common insurers, including: